Trump emerging from seclusion to promote infrastructure plan - Philly

 Trump, through his personal attorney and White House aides, has denied the affair.
 He has not commented on the allegations himself.

-The president has kept a relatively low profile since the broadcast, except for a series of tweets about trade and his pending meeting with North Korea's leader.
-White House press secretary Sarah Huckabee Sanders denied Trump was in hiding.
+The president has kept a relatively low profile since the broadcast, except for several tweets.
+White House press secretary Sarah Huckabee Sanders denied Trump was hiding out.

-"He's been incredibly active all week long," Sanders said, pointing to actions by Trump on trade and the expulsion of scores of Russian intelligence officials.
+"He's been incredibly active all week long," she said, pointing to actions by Trump on trade and the expulsion of scores of Russian intelligence officials.

 Trump has previously suggested the infrastructure proposal was not as important to him as other efforts to cut taxes and increase military spending.